Workplace bullying: Abusive workplace behaviours

 Abusive cyberbullying in the workplace can have serious socioeconomic and psychological consequences on the victim.
-Workplace cyberbullying can lead to sick leave due to depression which in turn can lead to loss of profits for the organisation.
+Workplace cyberb-ullying can lead to sick leave due to depression which in turn can lead to loss of profits for the organisation.

 In specific professions

 Academia

 Several aspects of academia, such as the generally decentralized nature of academic institutions and the particular recruitment and career procedures, lend themselves to the practice of bullying and discourage its reporting and mitigation.

 Blue-collar jobs

 Bullying has been identified as prominent in blue collar jobs including on oil rigs, and in mechanical areas and machine shops, warehouses and factories.
 It is thought that intimidation and fear of retribution cause decreased incident reports, which, in the socioeconomic and cultural milieu of such industries, would likely lead to a vicious circle.
 This is often used in combination with manipulation and coercion of facts to gain favour among higher ranking administrators.
 For example, an investigation conducted following a hazing incident at Portland Bureau of Transportation within the city government of Portland, Oregon, found ritual hazing kept hidden for years under the guise of "no snitching", where whistleblowing was punished and loyalty was praised.
-Two-thirds of the interviewed employees in this investigation declared they deemed the best way they found to deal with the workplace's bad behaviors was "not to get involved", as they "feared retaliation if they did intervene or report the problems."
+Two-thirds of the interviewed employees in this investigation declared they deemed the best way they found to deal with the workplace's bad behaviours was "not to get involved", as they "feared retaliation if they did intervene or report the problems."